Functional Resume Templates

 Font

 Your resume should be easily readable.
 That’s why you should choose your font carefully.
-The best fonts are those that have enough white space to read well on both screens and print, it will make your resume easier to scan/read.
+The best fonts are those that have enough white space to read well on both screens and print, it'll make your resume easier to scan/read.
 Enhancv’s functional resume template uses Lato for all headings, subheadings, and body text.
 And while the body of the text is consistent throughout, the resume headings are large enough to catch the readers' eye.

 Colors